ShubhSarin/Currency-Convertor/README.md

 That part of the project was fairly easy.
 ## JAVASCRIPT
 I almost had to learn it from scratch, the only think I knew was DOMContentLoaded xD.
-Youtubers like love babbar really helped me
+Youtubers like love babbar really helped me and I went to stackoverflow, mdndocs, chatgpt for debugging.

 I learned following things while building project simultaneously -
 - Asynch and Await